bfix/plumber/README.md

 :
 ```

+#### Additional variables

+Using rule branching often requires additional state to be keep for decision
+making. `plumber` rulesets therefore provide additional objects named `v_<name>`
+for this purpose. `name` is a user-defined identifier.

 #### Testing rule files

 The `plumb-sim` program can be used to test rules interactively.
 It is started with